code978/hello_world/README.md

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.

-All documentation is in the "docs" directory and online at https://docs.djangoproject.com/en/stable/.
-If you're just getting started, here's how we recommend you read the docs:

 First, read docs/intro/install.txt for instructions on installing Django.
 Next, work through the tutorials in order (docs/intro/tutorial01.txt, docs/intro/tutorial02.txt, etc.).
 If you want to set up an actual deployment server, read docs/howto/deployment/index.txt for instructions.